zotonic/zotonic/doc/manuals/datamodel/index.rst

 An overview of the Zotonic data model.

 The Zotonic data model has two tables at its core.
 The rsc (:term:`resource` aka :term:`page`) table and the :term:`edge` table.
 All other tables are for access control, visitor administration, configuration and other purposes.

-For simplicity of communication the rsc record is often referred to as a page.
-As every rsc record can have their own page on the web site.
+For simplicity of communication the rsc record is often referred to as a page, as every rsc record can have their own page on the website.

-Zotonic is a mix between a traditional database and a triple store.
-Some page (rsc record) properties are stored as columns, some are serialized in a binary column and some are represented as directed edges to other pages.
+Zotonic's data model is a mixture between a traditional database and a triple store.
+Some resource properties are stored as columns, some are serialized in a binary column and some are represented as directed `edges` to other pages.

-In Zotonic there is no real distinction between rsc records that are a person, a news item, a video or something else.
-The only difference is the category of the rsc record.
-And the rsc.s category can be changed.
+There is no real distinction between rsc records that are a person, a news item, a video or something else.
+The only difference is the `category` of the rsc record.
+And the rsc's category can easily be changed.
 Even categories and predicates are represented as rsc records and can, subsequently, have their own page on the web site.

 .. toctree::
    search